 The Hanuman Temple is located at a distance of 11 kilometres from the entrance of the National Park near the watchtower.
 It is invisible among the dense green vegetation of the jungle and expresses a mystique trait about it.
 The temple has a huge idol of Lord Hanuman in a reclining posture.
 The origin of this temple dates back to the Mahabharata days.
 A large number of monkeys inhabit the temple premises.

 This is a centuries-old castle, one of Sariska’s historical landmarks.
 It’s where the Mughul connection in Sariska becomes evident.
 This fort was built under the Mughul rule of Emperor Aurangzeb.
-For its vital role, it is mentioned that this is the place where Aurangazeb kept Dara Shikoh, his brother, as a prisoner.
+Legends mention that this is the place where Aurangazeb kept Dara Shikoh, his brother, as a prisoner.
 With its location over a hill, it is easy to see the whole avian family of the park.
 It also overlooks some Gujjar villages and the Kankwari Plateau.
 Leopards from other areas come here to search for water and food.

 The Ancient Shiva Temples

-This temple is situated within the area of Sariska Tiger Reserve.
-The popular temple of Lord Shiva is supposed to be built in the 6th Century.
+This temple resides within the area of Sariska Tiger Reserve.
+The popular temple of Lord Shiva is supposed to be the construction of around 6th Century.

 Last but not least, the ruins of Garh Rajore temple of the 11th century, Siliserh Lake is also really enticing locations and a treat for many wildlife lovers and photographers.